-A past blog post touched on a process called ‘The 5 Whys’ which is best implemented as a tool to find the root cause of a problem.
+A process called “The 5 Whys” is a tool to find the root cause of a problem.

 The process is quite simple: When a problem shows up, ask “Why?” five times.